damienluzzo33/Damien-Portfolio/README.md

 ## Current Features

-+ Personal Photo and About Me
++ Personal photo and about me section

-+ Portfolio Projects and Past Work

-+ Contact Information
++ Includes section for my portfolio projects and past work

++ Contains my contact information

++ Github, resume and linkedIn pages are all linked in contact section

-+ Fully Responsive Webpage
++ Webpage is fully responsive

 ---